 Hi!
-This is my first blog article, so to inaugurate this section of my website I’d like to share with you my top 3 best practices for translators and their clients.
-Whether you have already entrusted a translator with your translation projects in the past or it’s the first time you look for a language professional, this short list will prove useful to understand what to expect from us and what we expect from you!
+This is my first blog article, and to inaugurate this section of my website I would like to share with you my top 3 best practices for translators and their clients.
+Whether you have already entrusted a translator with your translation projects in the past or it is the first time you look for a language professional, this short list will prove useful to understand what to expect from us and what we expect from you!

 #1 Ask questions

-It might seem obvious, but it’s really important that both the translator and the client are on the same page.
-The translator entrusted with your text should know about the project before starting to work on it, and you are allowed to ask them to clarify something should you have any doubts before, during or after the translation process.
+It might seem obvious, but it is really important that both the translator and the client are on the same page.
+The translator entrusted with your text should know about the project before starting to work on it, and you are allowed to ask them questions should you have any doubts before, during or after the translation process.

 Give the translator as much information as possible when you first reach out: the languages involved, the file format, your desired delivery date, etc. Also, remember to send to the translator – as soon as possible – all the relevant documents which might prove useful for the project.
 If you have style guides, reference material, similar texts or previous translations you would like us to see and use, please share them!
 It will help us do an even better job.